-Even though the patio you build for your fire pit should be distinct, it will look lost if you do not link it to the home with the resources chosen to build the feature.
+Though the patio you build for your fire pit should be distinct, it will look lost if you do not link it to the home with the resources chosen to build the feature.
 For a rustic appearance, contemplate a ground-level fire pit hemmed in an irregular, free-form stone, such as flagstone.
 If the idea is a more lustrous flair, you may choose a gas pit, which can be filled with various items.
-Remember to be mindful of traffic flow when planning fire pit location, it is vital to getting a comfy space that will be utilized repeatedly.
+Remember to be mindful of traffic flow when planning fire pit location, as it is vital to getting a comfy space that will be utilized repeatedly.

-To inquire further about how All American can incorporate this a fire pit into your landscape, call the office at 402-408-0000.
+To inquire further about how All American can incorporate a fire pit into your landscape, call the office at 402-408-0000.